VladNagibin/Choose/README.md

                         <li>Settings button:</li>
                         Open and close settings panel.
 Available only to vote's creater
                         <li>Cards:</li>
                         Data array that was uploaded in vote creation.
+Can be uploaded as JSON or as Excel.
 Card is unavailable if maximum of users choose it.You can hide unavailable cards or remove the limit
                         <li>Data fields:</li>
                         Set when creating a vote.
 Can be changed in settings panel